 They provide all fishing bait and poles to get you going.
 Their pond attendants will take all your fish off the line for you, as well as bait your hook!
 I mean if that’s not full service I don’t know what is?

 You also can catch your fish to go at market price per pound!

 Or, for those who aren’t in it for the fishing, you can simply order off their menu and you’ll be guaranteed to be presented with the freshest fish you’ve ever eaten!

 If you want to order some sandwiches for a picnic on a hike, or order a home-crafted meal to bring back to you cabin and warm in the over, this restaurant is where to go.

 Salads, sandwiches, paninis…all great to pack for your hike or for a spectacular picnic at Cades Cove.

 Cook-at-the-cabin options include Mexican or Italian options…or Southern staples like meatloaf, chicken pot pie, or pulled BBQ pork.

-If you need a quick, delicious meal then make a stop at WildFlour.
+If you need a quick, delicious meal, stop at WildFlour.
 Sandwiches (like chicken salad) and sweet treats (like oatmeal cookies) will make everyone happy, especially after a day of hiking and exploring.
-It’s also a favorite for us because of the variety of keto options!
+It’s also a favorite because of the variety of keto options!